Skip to main content

 $68 billion

-Established in 1854, the Texas Permanent School Fund is the oldest endowment-style fund in the United States, managing $68 billion to generate income for Texas public schools.
+Established by the Texas Constitution of 1845 and seeded with $2 million in 1854, the Texas Permanent School Fund is the oldest endowment-style fund in the United States, managing $68 billion to generate income for Texas public schools.
 The fund invests across public equities, fixed income, real estate, and alternatives, posting an 8.2 percent return in fiscal 2025.
 Income distributions flow directly to school districts statewide, making the PSF one of the most consequential education endowments in the country.

 Focus